 Anyway, the dotted pattern and the vintage colors will work perfectly for a dress.
 I like sewing clothes for myself even if I don’t do it very often.
-Most of my sewing projects are for the home: One hour floor cushion, a cloud pot holder or some fabric baskets.
+Most of my sewing projects are for the home: A one-hour floor cushion, a cloud potholder, or some fabric baskets.
 It’s quicker than sewing a garment piece.

 Whether it’s for the few clothes I sew or the home decor accessories, I really have to think of adding some hang tag to my next sewing project, it will make it more special.
 Online, you can design by yourself hang tags the way you want, it seems quite simple.
 Did you ever try?